aiforged/docs/docs/services/classification/llm-classifier.md

 * Lets you improve accuracy by refining category wording instead of repeatedly re-uploading training samples.
 * Performs well on document sets with broad wording differences and more natural-language variation.
 * Works especially well when category descriptions clearly explain what belongs in each class.
+* Can split document packs at logical boundaries while keeping the pages of each detected document together.

 !!! tip
     Keep the AIForged Classifier for scenarios where you explicitly want a supervised, example-driven model lifecycle.
 Use the LLM Classifier when you want faster rollout and easier day-to-day tuning.